 Children who attend alternative education often have complex needs, it is important governing bodies/trusts and designated safeguarding leads ensure children are fully supported at all times, and the alternative setting is aware of any additional risks of harm that pupils may be vulnerable to.
 Information sharing for pupils who receive education provision outside of a mainstream setting is vital to support the child and ensure the learning environment where they are placed has all necessary information for the child before they access the provision.
 The working together principles are key to keep the child safe and understanding the vulnerabilities needing to be supported.
-This should include up to date contact details for the professionals working with the child and family.
+We will ensure up to date contact details for the professionals working with the child and family are provided to the designated safeguarding leads as required.

-Schools should also obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that the school would otherwise perform in respect of its own staff.
+Where alternative provision is used, we obtain written confirmation from the alternative provision provider that appropriate safeguarding checks have been conducted on individuals working at the establishment, i.e., those checks that Willoughby Primary School would otherwise perform in respect of its own staff.